-$229,000 scam: Despite Presidency’s order, Ministry frustrates whistleblower’s recall - Nigeria Today
+$229,000 scam: Despite Presidency’s order, ministry frustrates whistleblower’s recall - Nigeria Today

 By Soni Daniel, Northern Region Editor

-Almost three months after the Federal Government ordered the reinstatement of a whistleblower who reported the diversion of $229,000 and N800,000 by top officials of the Directorate for Technical Cooperation in Africa, the Ministry of Foreign Affairs, which supervises the agency, has employed delay tactics to forestall his recall.
+ABUJA—Almost three months after the Federal Government ordered the reinstatement of a whistleblower who reported the diversion of $229,000 and N800,000 by top officials of Directorate for Technical Cooperation in Africa, DTCA, Ministry of Foreign Affairs, which supervises the agency, has employed delay tactics to forestall his recall.

-In the exercise of that power, the Head of Civil Service of the Federation, Mrs. Winifred Oyo-Ita, had ordered the recall of Mr. Ntia Thompson, who blew the whistle on the scam, to be recalled in an April 5, 2017 memo addressed to the Permanent Secretary in the Foreign Affairs Ministry.
+In the exercise of that power, the Head of Civil Service of the Federation, Mrs. Winifred Oyo-Ita, had ordered the recall of Mr. Ntia Thompson, who blew the whistle on the scam, in an April 5, 2017, memo addressed to the Permanent Secretary in the Foreign Affairs Ministry.

 This post was syndicated from Vanguard News.
 Click here to read the full text on the original website.